Design your own immersive environments

 The spawn location in my environment is incorrect

 The default spawn location is located at 0,0,0 in the environment.
-Its not currently possible to customize this location, so you must modify the spawn point by exporting your environment with the origin positioned at the desired spawn point.
+It's not currently possible to customize this location, so you must modify the spawn point by exporting your environment with the origin positioned at the spawn point you want.

 The audio doesn't sound correct in the environment

-When you create your custom environment, it will be using an acoustics rendering simulation that does not match the physical space you have created.
+When you create your custom environment, it will be using an acoustics rendering simulation that doesn't match the physical space you've created.
 Sound may come from the wrong directions and may sound muffled.